Frequently Asked Questions:

 What would my hours be?

 - You will work full time.
-This will be 48 hours per week for the Technical Theatre apprenticeship, and 40 hours per week for the other apprenticeships
+This will be 40 hours per week for the Scenic Carpentry Apprenticeship and Scenic Metalwork Apprenticeship and 48 hours for the other apprenticeships.

 - Your actual hours of work will depend on the normal working hours of your department.
 Technical Theatre apprentices will work a number of different shift patterns including evenings and weekends.